fay59/fcd/FUTURE.md

 doesn't help.
 This would probably need to change before we can even think about serious tests.

-### Make pass pipeline customizable

-The current pass pipeline is fixed and poorly fits programs that need custom optimization passes to look good.

 ### Allow more back and forth between optimization and module generation

 Some indirect calls or indirect jumps could be resolved at a later point in the